What is iron ore?

 Fe

-The chemical symbol for iron is 'Fe' because of its Latin name Ferrum.
+The chemical symbol for iron is 'Fe'.
+This comes from its Latin name, Ferrum.

 How is iron ore used?

-Almost all iron ore (98%) is converted into pig iron for steel making which is then used in construction, transportation, energy infrastructure and household appliances.
+98 per cent of all iron ore is converted into pig iron for steel making.
+It is then used in construction, transportation, energy infrastructure and even household appliances.

 Construction